 If you have low blood sugar because of an insulin overdose, you may have:

 Sweating or clammy skin

-If blood sugar levels continue to fall, you can have serious complications, such as seizures or falling unconscious.
+If your blood sugar levels continue to fall, you could have seizures or pass out.

-Drink one-half cup of regular soda or sweetened fruit juice and eat a hard candy or glucose paste, tablets, or gel.
+Drink one-half cup of regular soda or sweetened fruit juice, and eat a hard candy or have glucose paste, tablets, or gel.

 If you skipped a meal, eat something now.
-Fifteen to 20 grams of carbohydrates should raise your blood sugar level.
+Something with 15 to 20 grams of carbohydrates should raise your blood sugar.

 Rest.
 Get off your feet and take a break.

 Recheck your blood sugar after 15 or 20 minutes.
-If it's still low, take another 15-20 grams of a quick-acting sugar and eat something if you can.
+If it's still low, take another 15 to 20 grams of a quick-acting sugar, and eat something if you can.